hashicorp/packer/website/source/guides/packer-on-cicd/building-virtualbox-image.html.md

 }
 ```

-## 2. Install VirtualBox and TeamCity Dependencies
+## 2. Install VirtualBox and TeamCity dependencies

 VirtualBox must be installed on the new instance, and TeamCity requires the JDK prior to installation.
 This guide uses Ubuntu as the Linux distribution, so you may need to adjust these commands for your distribution of choice.